 One of the most significant errors is pleading guilty without consulting a DUI attorney.
 It might seem straightforward to admit fault and move on, but this approach often results in severe penalties, including hefty fines, license suspension, and a permanent criminal record.
 A skilled lawyer can review the circumstances of your case, identify weaknesses in the evidence, and explore options for reduced charges or alternative sentencing.

 Another common mistake is underestimating the long-term consequences of a DUI conviction.
-Beyond fines and license restrictions, a DUI can lead to higher insurance premiums, challenges finding employment, and difficulty traveling to certain countries.
-Courts also view subsequent DUIs more harshly, so taking proactive steps to address the issue—such as attending a substance abuse program—can demonstrate responsibility and prevent future legal troubles.
+Beyond fines and license restrictions, a DUI can lead to higher insurance premiums, challenges in finding employment, and difficulty traveling to certain countries.
+Courts also view subsequent DUIs more harshly, so taking proactive steps to address the issue, including attending a substance abuse program, can demonstrate responsibility and prevent future legal troubles.

 Failing to comply with court-ordered penalties, such as community service, alcohol treatment, or fines, can escalate your situation further.
 Courts take these requirements seriously, and failure to meet them can result in additional penalties, including probation violations or jail time.
 Staying organized and meeting all deadlines is essential to fulfilling your sentence.